Complete One-Year Powerlifting Workout Programme for Long-Term Strength

 Main Lift: Deadlift Setup and Execution

 Deadlift training reinforces proper hip hinge mechanics, grip strength, and barbell control.
-Beginners should focus on clean reps over heavy weights.
+Initial should focus on clean reps over heavy weights.

 Lower Body and Hamstring Accessory Work